Tips Bulletin

 Use a large plastic or metal trash can with a lid as your container and drill two-inch holes around the entire can.
 Leave a foot of space between each hole in the top, side, and bottom.

 Cut sheets of metal window screening to cover the holes from the inside before securing them to the can with the caulk.
-Because the holes provide air circulation, place your can on wood beams or bricks to elevate it if possible.
+Because the holes provide air circulation, place a compost bin on wood beams or bricks to elevate it if possible.

 What to Put in Compost Bin